rhkiswani/JavaFF/README.md

 Main Features
 --------------
-- This project offers a standard/clear API for the most used API's in the Java Applications like : Exceptions, Locale, Beans, Formatter's, Json Handlers, Loggers, ReflectionHelpers, etc.
+- This project offers a standard/clear API for the most used API's in the Java Applications like: Exceptions, Locale, Beans, Formatter's, Json Handlers, Loggers, ReflectionHelpers, etc.

-- **You can control the implementations through the class path without changing line of code** The below example shows how the implementation will be changed without changing the code:
+- **You can control the implementations through the class path without changing line of code**

+The below example shows how the implementation will be changed without changing the code:
 Now I have the below dependencies in my pom.xml
 ```xml